podlite/podlite-desktop/readme.md

 [Open this example in pod6.in](https://pod6.in/#p=+%3DMermaid%0A+gantt%0A+title+Example+Gantt+diagram%0A++++dateFormat++YYYY-MM-DD%0A++++section+Team+1%0A++++Research+%26+requirements+%3Adone%2C+a1%2C+2021-04-08%2C+2021-04-10%0A++++Review+%26+documentation+%3A+after+a1%2C+20d%0A++++section+Team+2%0A++++Implementation++++++%3Acrit%2C+active%2C+2021-04-25++%2C+20d%0A++++Testing++++++%3Acrit%2C+20d)

 Diagrams are created by linking text labels using arrow connectors.
 You can choose different shapes, add labels to connectors, and style connectors and shapes.
-`=Diagram` uses Mermaid diagramming and charting tool.
+`=Mermaid` uses Mermaid diagramming and charting tool.
 [Mermaid documentation for the complete syntax](https://mermaid-js.github.io/mermaid/#/)

 ## Documentation